When should I arrive?

 What’s included in the training?

-You are responsible for transportation to and from the retreat center.
+You are responsible for transportation to and from the hotel.

 Upon satisfactory completion of the training you will receive a certificate and badge to confirm your certificaton which you may display on your website, in your office, teaching space, on business materials, etc. You may also refer to yourself as a certified Certified Compasstionate Bereavement Care (R) Yoga Provider.